ZagaUS/AIOps/README.md

 Global engineering AI Combinator Hackathon

 To get things run you need to clone this repo, download the model from hf (hugging face) as descried in the model operations folder.
+If you get stuck with the model you can download the quantized version directly from hf from ` https://huggingface.co/aspanner/llama-2-7b-aiopsfinetuned-q8_0-gguf `

 - Recommended
 I recommend to create and activea a python virtual environment, as llama.cpp, huggingface, streamlit an other components might clash.